ProGenNo/ProHap/README.md

 The fields included in the description of the FASTA elements are the following:
  - `positions_within_protein`: position of matching sub-sequences within the whole protein sequence, delimited by semicolon
- - `protein_IDs`: IDs of the sub-sequences after splitting the whole protein (redundant)
  - `protein_starts`: positions of the start residue (usually M) within the whole protein, if known (0 otherwise)
  - `matching_proteins`: IDs of the whole protein sequences matching to this sub-sequence.
 Variant and haplotype IDs can be mapped to the metadata table provided.
  - `reading_frames`: Reading frames in which the matching proteins are translated, if known.

 ### Metadata table
 Metadata file provided in a tab-separated text-file format.
-The columns are:
+The columns in the ProHap table are:
  - `chromosome`
  - `TranscriptID`
  - `transcript_biotype`: Biotype of the matching transcript in Ensembl.